arpitjain799/alacorder/README.md

 ## **Installation**

-**Alacorder can run on most devices.
-If your device can run Python 3.9 or later, it can run Alacorder.**
-* To skip installation, download the prebuilt executable for your operating system (MacOS or Windows) from GitHub.
-Open the executable file and wait for Alacorder to launch.
-* If you already have Python installed, open Command Prompt or Terminal and enter `pip install alacorder` or `pip3 install alacorder`.
+**If your device can run Python 3.9+, it supports Alacorder.
+Download a prebuilt executable from GitHub to use the graphical user interface, or use `pip` to install the command line interface, graphical interface, and Python library `alac`.**

-* Install [Anaconda Distribution](https://www.anaconda.com/products/distribution) to install Python if the above methods do not work.
-Once your Anaconda environment is configured, repeat these installation instructions in a terminal.
+* Install [Anaconda Distribution](https://www.anaconda.com/products/distribution) to install the latest Python (not necessary for prebuilt executable).
+* Once your Anaconda environment is configured, open a terminal from Anaconda Navigator and enter `pip install alacorder` to install.
+* To start the graphical interface, enter `python -m alacorder start`.
+* Enter `python -m alacorder` to use the command line interface.
+* To use the `alac` module, use the import statement `from alacorder import alac`.

 ```
 Usage: python -m alacorder [OPTIONS] COMMAND [ARGS]...